shalahu/v2rayDocker/README.md

   ```
   sudo docker stop v2ray
   ```
-* Display links and qrcodes
+* Display links and QR codes (Attention: There is no official standards for VLESS link or QR code, you need modify it manually before use)
   ```
   docker exec -i -t v2ray node link-qrcode.js
   ```